Early NFL Free Agency Review

 The Cleveland Browns are seemingly making the most out of their cap space and draft capital out of all 32 teams up to this point.
 Ironically enough, the team that at least appears to have little to no idea what their plan is moving forward, the New York Giants, have done business with the Browns on separate occasions in the past couple of weeks.

 To elaborate on these transactions, the Giants first traded DE Olivier Vernon for RG Kevin Zeitler.
-Based on positional trades, that was not necessarily a bad trade for either team.
+Based on positional needs, that was not necessarily a bad trade for either team.
 Nevertheless, the blockbuster deal made by the Giants in trading star WR Odell Beckham Jr. to the Browns highlighted that New York was ready to rebuild, but by just recently signing WR Golden Tate, who would make them better right now, the franchise cannot seem to make up their mind as to whether or not they are fully committing to rebuilding, as they are also keeping (and supposedly starting) a 39 year old Eli Manning at quarterback yet again this year.
 His $23 million cap hit could also be one of the reasons why from a financial standpoint, the Giants also let star S Landon Collins leave for Washington in free agency, as they felt obligated to allocate the money that would have went to Collins to an aging and deteriorating Eli Manning.

 The Giants have signed and traded for some quality players in these early stages of free agency, but they are currently taking one step forward and two steps back, without a clear plan or direction for the team.
 It is also worth noting that second-year GM Dave Gettleman was fired from his GM position in Carolina prior to this for letting too many high-profile players go, so parting ways with all of the superstars that they have in the past couple of weeks should come as no surprise.
 With an astounding 12 draft picks (2 first rounders), Gettleman certainly has the opportunity to make a quick turnaround, including drafting the successor to Eli Manning, although he has not necessarily instilled faith in many people that he will be able to capitalize on all of those picks, but only time will tell.